 - Section 1.
 The Board of Health shall consist of five (5) regular members who shall be appointed by the Board of Selectmen and shall serve without pay.
 All regular members shall be appointed for a term of three (3) years.
 For the first year this bylaw is in effect, the Board of Health appointments will be made on a staggered basis, with two members appointed to three-year terms, two members to two-year terms, and one member appointed to one- year term.
 Each appointment thereafter shall be for a three-year term. - Three-member board established at STM of October 31, 1988 (Article 33) and amended to Five- member board at Special Town Meeting, October 26, 1998 (Article 20), approved by the Attorney General on October 29, 1998. - Section 2.
 The Board of Health shall have the power to establish fees for Innholder and Common Victuallers Licenses.
 Such fees shall not exceed the maximums established by Chapter 140, Section 2 of the Massachusetts General Laws.
-(ATM 5/2/88, Article 33) - Bylaws adopted at the Town Meeting of October 31, 1988 were approved by the Attorney General on January 6, 1989 and posted according to law. - Bylaws was adopted at the Town Meeting of May 2, 1988 were approved by the Attorney General on September 12, 1988 and posted according to law.
+(ATM 5/2/88, Article 33)

+Bylaws adopted at the Town Meeting of October 31, 1988 were approved by the Attorney General on January 6, 1989 and posted according to law.

+Bylaws was adopted at the Town Meeting of May 2, 1988 were approved by the Attorney General on September 12, 1988 and posted according to law.

-CEMETERY BYLAW
+4 CEMETERY BYLAW

 - Section 1.
 No intoxicated or disorderly person will be allowed within the cemetery grounds, and all persons conducting themselves in an improper manner will be removed therefrom. - Section 2.
 Visitors will not be permitted to walk on the flower beds or upon the graded lots or borders. - Section 3.
 Under no circumstances will unrestrained dogs be allowed in the cemetery. - Section 4.
 No firearms shall be discharged in the cemetery, except for salutes at military funerals. - Section 5.
 All persons are forbidden to gather flowers, either wild or cultivated, or break or remove any trees, shrub or plant not upon their own lot, except by permission of the Commissioners. - Section 6.
 No person shall climb upon or deface any structure in or belonging to the cemetery. - Section 7.
-No structure may be erected in the cemetery unless it rests upon a foundation that is satisfactory to the Commissioners.
-If such a structure is erected by the Cemetery Department, the costs of such work will be based on a fee schedule that is determined by the Commissioners at a regularly scheduled meeting that is posted as required by law and lists the fee schedule as an agenda item.
-(Art # 24 ATM 5/2/77, Art #20 ATM 4/30/12, Art #25 STM 5/6/19). - Section 8.
+No structure may be erected in the cemetery unless it rests upon a foundation which is satisfactory to the Commissioners; and the Commissioners shall lay foundations, if desired, for the following prices: all the tablets the bases of which are 18 inches long or less, \$75.00; bases from 18 inches to 36 inches, \$75.00; and \$75.00 per square foot for monuments.
+(Art # 24 ATM 5/2/77, Art #20 ATM 4/30/12). - Section 8.
 All work done on graves or lots shall be under the supervision of the Commissioners, and all refuse material shall be removed to such place or places as are provided for that purpose. - Section 9.
 Monuments, headstones and curbing shall be erected under the direction of the Commissioners, and no wooden fences shall be erected or maintained around any lot. - Section 10.
 Owners of lots will be required to keep the same in good condition. - Section 11.
 Graves shall be opened only under the supervision of the Commissioners. - Section 12.
 Cemetery lots shall be used only for the burial of the human dead. - Section 13.
 No tree or hedge shall be planted on any lot.
 Hedges now upon lots shall be trimmed before August 1st of each year and shall not exceed five feet in height; and trees on private lots shall be trimmed or removed as the Commissioners direct.